MadhuVamsiA/3D-visualization-and-localization-of-radiation-source-using-inverse-Boltzmann-transport-equation/README.md

 # 3D-visualization-and-localization-of-radiation-source-using-inverse-Boltzmann-transport-equation
+Summary of the project (for more details please refer PPT):
 Occupational workers carry wearable sensors for radiation dose data logging, datasets are generated due to movement of workers.
 A computer code running on GPU/CPU is required which can solve reverse Boltzman Transport Equations (BTE) in offline mode using collected datasets (X,Y,Z,Dose) for given area &amp; do 3D visualization of radiation source in that area.
 Radiation protection program can take corrective measures for removal of unwanted sources.
 We have designed a gpu/cpu code to find out the missing source using given area dose. we have used three approaches